 Robert Devereux was a comely, charming youth who grew older but not up.
 Throughout his life his behaviour was marked by the snits and sulks of a spoilt child, followed by frantic glee after a tantrum removed a thwart.
 His personality was all Freudian id.
 His words were impassioned, his gestures grandiose, his actions disproportionate to their causes.
 Had Doctor Lopez read the DSM he’d have diagnosed the patient as bipolar.
 As it was, the doctor diagnosed a different malady and the patient made him pay for it.
 Disproportionately.

 Out in the fighting fields, Essex’s troops were devoted to their charismatic commander.
-He loved his soldiers and he made sure they knew it, even if love was nearly all he could give them for their effort and their blood.
+He loved his men and he made sure they knew it, even if love was all he could give them for their effort and their blood.
 Sometimes he’d pay them himself when Elizabeth wouldn’t.
-He was ridiculed and reprimanded for the number of knighthoods he bestowed.
+He bestowed battlefield knighthoods at a rate that earned him reprimand and ridicule.
 He led from the front, often to the point of reckless folly.

-He believed that making righteous war was his particular gift, the destiny of his noble birthright.
+He believed that making war on England’s enemies was his noble destiny, his particular gift.
 I’m not unsympathetic to this.
-I felt it myself when I was a young man, the call of the bloodline from deep within.
+As a young man I felt it myself, the call of the bloodline from deep within.
 Where Essex erred was in thinking that the call guaranteed success.
-He assumed that victories and acclaim and great rewards would come to him by right.
+He assumed victory and acclaim and great rewards would come to him by right.
 Opportunities he was given, but time after time he failed to deliver results.
-Little ever returned with him except excuses, petulance, and swingeing bills that Elizabeth was increasingly loath to pay.
+Little returned with him but excuses, petulance, and swingeing bills that Elizabeth grew ever more loath to pay.

-In 2014 some folks in Faro figured that the books were four centuries overdue and should be returned.
+In 2014 some folks in Faro figured that the books were four centuries overdue and ought to be returned.
 This has not yet occurred.
-Perhaps they should waive the late fees.
-I expect the Bodleian Library to comply with Faro’s dunning right after the British Museum returns the Elgin Marbles to Athens.
+They might consider waiving the late fees.
+I expect the Bodleian Library will comply with Faro’s dunning right after the British Museum returns the Elgin Marbles to Athens.

-’Swounds, this post was in my Drafts folder awaiting the 25th when the fate of the Greek sculptures became a Brexit controversy.
-We shall see what happens.
-The Parthenon Frieze draws much more of the world’s notice than a stack of inscrutable books on a library shelf (most are in Latin).
-Lord Elgin had at least the fig-leaf of a legal purchase to cover his actions.
-Essex’s haul was pure pillage.
+’Swounds, that joke was sitting in the post waiting to be published when the Greek sculptures became a Brexit controversy.
+The Parthenon Frieze draws a lot more of the world’s attention than a stack of fusty old books on a library shelf, most of them in Latin.
+Lord Elgin had at least the fig-leaf of a legal purchase to cover his actions, while Essex’s haul was pure pillage.
 An interesting distinction.

-Inside and outside the court Essex courted opinion, advertising his magnanimity, his version of events, his personal image.
-He made himself as visible as possible in an era before mass media, when information travelled at the speed of horse.
+Inside and outside the court Essex courted opinion, promoting his image, his magnanimity, his version of events.
+He made himself highly visible in an era before mass media, when information travelled at the speed of horse.
 Here are just three of the regiment of self-portraits he took in the rare Venetian looking-glass in his garderobe at Essex House.
-If someone so much as complimented his haircut he’d have a picture sent to their steward, complete with hanging instructions for optimum viewing.
+If someone so much as complimented his haircut he’d have one sent to their steward, complete with hanging instructions for optimum viewing.

 Dates above are approximate.